-Flaxseed has been used as a natural treatment for cancer, but it can also be used to help treat the kidneys as well.
+Flaxseed has been used to help treat the kidneys as well.
 Furthermore, it can also be used to treat sore throats and heart-related problems.

 Flaxseed can also be consumed in any way that you see fit, so long as you do not consume it when it’s raw or unripe.
 The best way to consume it is in powdered form, or at least when it is dried.